sttp-book/sttp-book/chapters/testing-techniques/domain-testing.md

 ### Strategy

-Each variable has 6 partitions, thus: 6 * 6 * 6 = 216 tests.
+* Each variable has 2 partitions, plus a restriction.

-Let's not combine "invalid strings" with them all.
+* Let's not combine "invalid strings" with them all.
 So: 3 tests for exceptional cases + 5 * 5 * 5 = 125 + 3 = 128.

-If we focus on the on-points and off-points, and in-points for others, we'd have 4 + 4 + 4 = 12 tests plus invalid cases: 15 tests.
+* If we focus on the on-points and off-points, and in-points for others, we'd have 4 + 4 + 4 = 12 tests plus invalid cases: 15 tests.

-In-points always taking the FN + MN + LN <= 68 restriction into account.
+* In-points always taking the FN + MN + LN <= 68 restriction into account.

-Two tests for the extra restriction: 17 tests.
+* Two tests for the extra restriction: 17 tests.

 | Test Case | FN             | MN             | LN             | (length) | output  |                          |
 |-----------|----------------|----------------|----------------|----------|---------|--------------------------|